-You will never become humble without practice!
-When Mary says ‘my spirit rejoices in God my Saviour, for he has been mindful of the humble state of his servant’ it didn’t just happen.
+You will never become humble without practise!
+When Mary says ‘my spirit rejoices in God my Saviour, for he has been mindful of the humble state of his servant’, it didn’t just happen.
 Although Mary was still a young teenager my hunch is it was her humility, which meant the Lord singled her out for this hugely significant role in the outworking of his mission.
-She practiced a humility in her heart, attitudes towards God and other people … the spoken words are an overflow of her heart.
+She practiced a humility in her heart attitudes towards God and other people … the spoken words are an overflow of her heart.

-If we take a closer look at what Mary is expressing here, we might be able to practice a few things ourselves during this Advent period:
+If we take a closer look at what Mary is expressing here, we might be able to practise a few things ourselves during this Advent period:

 Mary delights in being caught up with the call of God upon her life.
 ‘My spirit rejoices’ reveals a heart, which is keen to be a servant of the one, true, living God.
 Where is our delight in serving God?
 My mentor has a habit of asking me ‘where are you finding joy right now?’

 Mary submits willingly to the bigger picture God has in mind, she cannot possibly fully see.
 However, in spite of not seeing everything (or fully comprehending), she wants to be a ‘servant’ of the Lord.
 She knows this is the route to blessing.
 Where do we need to stop struggling against what we believe God is looking to do through our life?
 Are we guilty of wanting to start from somewhere other than where we really are?
 Accepting where we are is the only place from which we can take our next step.

 Mary trusts wholeheartedly in faithfulness of the Lord.
 It’s so often what we say, which reveals where we place our trust.
 Mary’s song reveals she is putting her whole trust in God for her future.
 How can she do this when so much is uncertain, threatening and unknown?
 Because her life experience has taught her God has been faithful to her up until this moment in time, just as He has been faithful ‘for ever’ (55).